We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 Hulu's policies have been somewhat more permissive, though that can change.
 If you genuinely need to share across separate households, check the current terms for both services before committing โ€” this is an area where policies evolve faster than published reviews.

 For most people, Netflix is the stronger standalone service โ€” deeper originals, better international content, and a more consistently curated catalog.
 But if keeping up with current broadcast and cable TV is important to you, Hulu is not just an alternative, it is the only real option.
-Both services are worth trying on a free trial before committing; use our subscription calculator to see what you would actually spend across a year before signing up.
+Run the math before you commit; use our subscription calculator to see what you would actually spend across a year.